hulkhaugen/hass_custom_components/morningstar/README.md

 For example DNB Norge Indeks A has the url https://www.morningstar.no/no/funds/snapshot/snapshot.aspx?id=F00000JORR.
 In that url, use the `F00000JORR` part.

 ### currency `string, optional, default=kr`
-Customize the unit of measurement for the, for instance "NOK" instead of the default "kr"
+Customize the unit of measurement, for instance "NOK" instead of the default "kr"

 ### scan_interval `time, optional, default=00:30`
 Set how often you want the data to refresh.
 Default is 30 minutes.